JamesWoolfenden/terraform-bridgecrew-examples/README.md

 Demonstrates how to create a yaml policy in Terraform.

-Each Folder has a video walkthrough.
+Each Folder has a video walk-through.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements